fraqs/rabbitmq.consumer-producer-routing/README.md

 # bash
 yarn rmq
 ```
-> remember to close the service after using it.
+> Remember to close the service after using it.
 ### 3. Start a Consumer

 `<routing key>` defines which route the exchange should direct to.